-Education - The development of 260 dwellings is expected to generate:
+Education - The development of 190 dwellings is expected to generate:

-48 primary children (260 x 0.19) - 1 SEN

-38 secondary children (260 x 0.15) - 1 SEN 3 SEN children (260 x 0.51 x 0.023%)
+35 primary children (190 x 0.19) - 1 SEN 28 secondary children (190 x 0.15) - 1 SEN 2 SEN children (190 x 0.51 x 0.023%)

 The development is expected to impact on SEN school places in the locality.
 Special Education provision within Cheshire East Council currently has a shortage of places available with at present over 47% of pupils educated outside of the Borough.
-The Service acknowledges that this is an existing concern, however the 3 children expected from the Land North of Northwich Road application will exacerbate the shortfall.
+The Service acknowledges that this is an existing concern, however the 2 children expected from the Land North of Northwich Road application will exacerbate the shortfall.
 The 2 SEN children who are thought to be of mainstream education age have been removed from the calculations above to avoid double counting.
-The remaining 1 SEN child is expected to be 1 EYFS child.
-The Service does not claim for EYFS at present therefore this child cannot be removed from the calculation above.